Rowan Prep School, Claygate

 School productions are staged by year groups throughout the year, and the girls also take part in external music and drama events, sometimes with other United Learning schools.
 The girls at Rowan also love to sing – there are five choirs including chamber choir and Rowan singers.

-Like drama and music, there’s a strong sports programme at Rowan – and the girls do particularly well with some competing at county and national level.
-But the emphasis here on participation and ‘sport for all’ – although the talent is supported and celebrated.
+Like drama and music, there’s a strong sports programme at Rowan – and the girls do particularly well with some competing at county and national levels.
+The emphasis here on participation and ‘sport for all’ – although the talent is supported and celebrated.

 PE, games and swimming are taught as specialist subjects from Reception to Year 6, and the girls take part in sporting fixtures against other schools as well as the school’s own inter-house tournaments and events.